onedata/onedata-documentation/README.md

 #### For users
 Learn how to access, manage and share your data.
 Create groups of users with fine grained access rights.
-Share and collaborate on the gathered data.
+Share and collaborate on your data.

 Read the [quickstart user guide](doc/as_a_user.md) or watch our screencasts:
 - [Installation and Use of Onedata Client](doc/tutorial/screencast_oneclient_remote.md)